-For the year ended 31 December 2019, the profit for the year (inclusive of listing expenses) amounted to approximately MOP37.9 million, representing an increase of approximately MOP6.0 million from approximately MOP31.9 million for the year ended 31 December 2018.
-However, for illustration purposes only, if the effects of listing expenses of approximately MOP7.4 million were to be excluded, the adjusted profit for the year ended 31 December 2019, being a non-HKFRS measure, would be approximately MOP45.3 million, representing an increase of approximately MOP1.2 million or 2.7%.
+For the year ended 31 December 2020, the profit for the year amounted to approximately MOP45.7 million, representing an increase of approximately MOP7.8 million from approximately MOP37.9 million for the year ended 31 December 2019.
+However, for illustration purposes only, if the effects of listing expenses of approximately MOP7.4 million were to be excluded, the adjusted profit for the year ended 31 December 2019, being a non-HKFRS measure, would be approximately MOP45.3 million, thus the year-on-year increase would narrow to approximately MOP0.4 million or 0.9%.